sean-hunter/vagrant-dev-base/README.md

 If you don't have git bash, you'll need it.
 Ask the helpdesk to install Vagrant and Virtualbox 5.2.8.
 If you have been using docker on windows you will have Hyper-V turned on.
 Sadly this is incompatible virtualbox, you (or the helpdesk) will need to turn it off.
 There are instructions [here](https://derekgusoff.wordpress.com/2012/09/05/run-hyper-v-and-virtualbox-on-the-same-machine/) which claim to let you have Hyper-V and virtualbox.
 I don't know if that works.

 You need to install the virtualbox extensions from http://download.virtualbox.org/virtualbox/5.2.8/Oracle_VM_VirtualBox_Extension_Pack-5.2.8.vbox-extpack .
 To install the extensions you need to click on stuff.
 You can find out how [here](https://www.swtestacademy.com/quick-start-vagrant-windows-10/) (except that you need to use the 5.2.8 package I have linked rather than the one they specify).

-Open a git-bash and type `vagrant plugin install vagrant-reload` .
-You're now good to go.

 ## FAQs